 Method 5: Update your drivers

 Drivers are the bridge to communicate device with the operating system.
-The failure to update the driver in time will affect video playing.
+The failure to update the driver in time will affect your computer’s performance.
 So updating the drivers in time can help your device run smoothly.

 There are two ways to update drivers: